rojakcoder/l10n.js/README.md

 are still valid, so I won't repeat them here.

-The main difference between l10ns.js and l10n.js is that in l10ns.js, the `toLocaleString` method accepts an integer parameter that determines the plurality of the form to use.
+The main difference between l10ns.js and l10n.js is that in l10ns.js, the `toLocaleString` method accepts an optional integer parameter that determines the plurality of the form to use.

 Begin by creating the JSON structure for the strings.
 Refer to